data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

+# **Important Note**
+This set of scripts is no longer designed to be run via execute in the parent directory.
+To enable this functionality, one would need to remove the logic.py and server.py files.
+Instead, we modified execute and made it functional in logic.py so that our web server, server.py, can run our entire algorithm with variable inputs.

 # Optimal Placement of Speed Feedback Signs in the City of Boston
 <img src='https://www.boston.gov/sites/default/files/speed-limit-3.jpg' height='200' width='auto'><br>
 *source: City of Boston*